 Scenario 4) If you are at fault for the accident and you have collision coverage on your insurance policy, you can seek recovery from your own insurance company.
 In this scenario, you will not be able to make a claim for property damage repairs from the other party’s insurance company.
 Again, when making a claim for collision coverage on your own insurance policy, your insurance company will pay for the damages minus any required deductible.

 There are numerous possible scenarios.
 The scenarios above are just the most common occurrences.
 If you have any questions or concerns or need legal advice, please consult an attorney.
-Here at 1-800-ASK DAVE, we are happy to assist in any way we can.
+At Dismuke Law, PLLC, we are happy to assist in any way we can.

 How Much Am I Entitled to Recover?